datadancer/HIAFuzz/README.md

 make defconfig
 make -j8 O=out ARCH=arm64
 ```
 After vmlinux builded, the debug information is in the .debug section.
+The option -j8 makes 8 threads working in parallel, and in few minutes the kernel will be build.

 ### 1.3 Running
 Use the following command to run this tool.